ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 So if mitigating human errors excites you, I'd love to work with you on these tools!

-> TODO: Could expand? e.g. this is because these lint rules can analyse the definitions during the calls of functions
+> NOTE: Could expand? e.g. this is because these lint rules can analyse the definitions during the calls of functions

 > TODO: Add sprints